 As the representative of the Hilton brand on the Strip, The Hilton Grand Vacations on the Boulevard is a well-run hotel that will make you feel right at home, wherever you and your family are from.
 With two towers holding 714 units, located on the northern half of the Strip, the Hilton Grand Vacations has welcomed families since 2004.

 Your kids will love the super pool at the hotel, which takes up 20,000 square feet.
-With all that space, there’s plenty of room for four slides and calmer areas with floating chairs.
-There’s also a sports complex at the hotel that will keep your kids active and burning energy on the basketball and pickleball courts.
+There’s plenty of room for four slides and calmer areas with floating chairs with all that space.
+A sports complex at the hotel will keep your kids active and burning energy on the basketball and pickleball courts.

 Finally, there’s a huge game room that has all the modern electronic equipment that your kids crave even when they’re on vacation.

 The Four Seasons Hotel Las Vegas isn’t a gaming establishment, so they know they need to provide entertainment for the whole family without having a casino for diversions.
 Therefore, there’s a more wholesome feeling to the entire establishment that everyone will feel comfortable with.

 The Four Seasons is well known for the variety of offsite tours they arrange for their guests, offering both well-established tours and a hotel staff that’s experienced enough to make things up on the fly.

 Especially popular is the Natural Wonders Tour Package, which is a wonderful experience that any kid will remember.
 This is not a normal walking tour—you’ll be flying in a private helicopter through Las Vegas, over to the Valley of Fire with its bright red sandstone ground, and lastly to the Grand Canyon.